JackieXie168/pacc/1-Readme.txt

 aspect of the build process, by allowing you to update any of its internal build variables.
 Refer to the CMake manual for further details.
+If you have install the CMake GUI, you may also want to use it instead of command-line interface.

+Some variables are specific to PACC and should be considered :

+  - PACC_LIBRARY_TYPE = [STATIC | SHARED] defines whether CMake
+  should build static or shared (dynamic) library.
+On Unix platforms and on Windows without the MinGW (GNU) compiler, default behavior is to SHARED.
+When using the Microsoft VC++ compiler, default is to STATIC, because PACC can not be build as shared library with this compiler at this time.

+  - PACC_ZLIB = [bool] allows to disable the use of ZLib compression library even if CMake found it in the system

+  - PACC_USE_PARALLEL_STL = [bool] is only available on recent
+  versions of the GCC compiler.
+It allows the compiler to use OpenMP in order to parallelize STL algorithms.
+You should be warned that the parallel STL containers can not be casted in normal STL containers.
+In doubt, leave it to False / Off.

+  - PACC_CREATE_*** is a set of variables used to tell to CPack what kind of binary package it should make when called by "cpack" or "make package".